laninsky/Phase_hybrid_from_UCES/post-processing/README.md

 #Post-processing#
 Now we have our phased alleles for the hybrid tacked on to the fasta with the rest of our samples.
 In ONE_uce-xxx.fasta we have the first allele and the rest of our samples.
 In TWO_uce-xxx.fasta we have the second allele and the rest of our samples.
+You can go ahead and delete the rest of the stuff.

 1) The first step is to re-align our hybrid alleles and the rest of the sequences, as indels were stripped out of the hybrid file so that gatk could eat the sequence for phasing.
 I am going to use MAFFT for this:
 ```